-Strategy Need How NRCS Will Help 1.
-Reduce surface water withdrawals When surface water volume is sufficiently depleted there is not enough water available for all users.
+STRATEGY NEED HOW NRCS WILL HELP 4.1 REDUCE SURFACE WATER WITHDRAWALS When surface water volume is sufficiently depleted there is not enough water available for all users.
 In some cases, increased irrigation efficiencies can result in less water available for downstream users.
 NRCS will help farmers and ranchers protect the availability of the surface water by reducing withdrawals to rates that correspond with diminished supply or that meet requirements of local or state regulations.
-2. Install conservation systems that protect water quality Extreme storm events in dryland agriculture can exceed the capacity of water control practices to safely convey water runoff, which could result in soil erosion and water quality impairments.
+4.2 INSTALL CONSERVATION SYSTEMS THAT PROTECT WATER QUALITY Extreme storm events in dryland agriculture can exceed the capacity of water control practices to safely convey water runoff, which could result in soil erosion and water quality impairments.
 Inefficient irrigation water applications can lead to excess nutrients in irrigation tailwater, nutrient loading to tributaries, water quality impairments, and in some cases, even algal blooms in lakes.
-NRCS will help farmers and ranchers protect surface water availability by installing conservation systems that protect water quality by reducing losses of sediment, nutrients, and other materials at the edges of fields and pastures.
-3. Restore and protect streams and wetlands Streams, wetlands, riparian areas, and floodplains contribute significantly to surface water supply and groundwater recharge.
-NRCS will help individuals, entities, and communities restore and protect floodplains, riparian areas, wetlands, and streams to increase available surface water supply, build hydrologic drought resilience, recharge aquifers, or protect water quality in small watersheds or other areas.
+NRCS will help farmers and ranchers protect the availability of water in a watershed by installing conservation systems that protect surface water quality through reducing losses of sediment, nutrients, and other materials at the edges of fields and pastures.
+4.3 RESTORE AND PROTECT STREAMS AND WETLANDS Streams, wetlands, riparian areas, and floodplains contribute significantly to surface water supply and groundwater recharge.
+NRCS will help farmers, ranchers, and private landowners, local government agencies, Tribal organizations, and other organizations in the public sector, restore and protect floodplains, riparian areas, wetlands, and streams to prevent flood damage, increase water supply, build hydrologic drought resilience, recharge aquifers, protect water quality, or provide fish and wildlife habitat.